Decoherence and Quantum Interference assisted electron trapping in a quantum dot: Model

-where ${{\gamma }_{m,n}}=~\frac{1}{2}\sum_l \,\left( {{W}_{l,n}}+{{W}_{l,m}} \right)+\frac{1}{{{T}_{2}}}$ is the total decoherence which includes the dephasing time ${{T}_{2}}$ due to electron-phonon (both acoustic and optical, and both elastic and inelastic) interaction and the rates ${{W}_{m,l}}$ of transition between the leads and the outer QDs.
-Eq.
-(4) is valid when the correlation time in the heat bath is much smaller than the relaxation time of the electron system.
+where ${{\gamma }_{m,n}}=~\frac{1}{2}\sum_l \,\left( {{W}_{l,n}}+{{W}_{l,m}} \right)+\frac{1}{{{T}_{2}}}$ is the total decoherence which includes the dephasing time ${{T}_{2}}$ due to electron-phonon (both acoustic and optical, and both elastic and inelastic) interaction and the rates ${{W}_{m,l}}$ of transition between the "zero-region" and the outer QDs.
+Eq.~(\ref{eq:Master}) is valid when the correlation time in the heat bath is much smaller than the relaxation time of the electron system.
 A rough estimate for the correlation time is $\frac{\hbar }{{{k}_{B}}T}\sim (1-3.5)\times {{10}^{-14}}$ s for T = 100 K - 300 K respectively, which is much smaller than the electron relaxation time, in such systems, $\sim {{10}^{-12}}$ s.
-The dephasing time ${{T}_{2}}$, based on temperature, is determined through the homogeneous broadening $2\hbar /{{T}_{2}}$ \cite{Borri:1999,Uskov:2000}.
-At room temperature, the dephasing times are of the order of 200-300 fs \cite{Borri:1999,Uskov:2000,Borri:2001}.
-We choose $T_2=285$ fs at 300 K because there is no carrier-carrier interaction.
-At T = 100 K, the dephasing time is 2 ps \cite{Borri:1999,Uskov:2000,Borri:2001}.
-It is worth to mention that we ignore the change in band gap due to the lattice constant mismatch between GaAs and InAs.
+The dephasing time ${{T}_{2}}$, based on temperature, is determined through the homogeneous broadening $2\hbar /{{T}_{2}}$.\cite{Borri:1999,Uskov:2000} At room temperature, the dephasing times are of the order of 200-300 fs.\cite{Borri:1999,Uskov:2000,Borri:2001} We choose $T_2=285$ fs at 300 K because there is no carrier-carrier interaction.
+At T = 100 K, the dephasing time is 2 ps.\cite{Borri:1999,Uskov:2000,Borri:2001} It is worth to mention that we ignore the change in band gap due to the lattice constant mismatch between the different materials.
 However, this does not affect the final results.
-In addition, we disregard any electron-hole interaction until the electron is trapped.
 For calculating the ground state of QD \#5 the doping is taken into account through the Schr\"odinger-Poisson equation.
-As a result, the ground state of QD \#5 will be $E_{g}^{'}={{E}_{g}}-\frac{{{\lambda }^{2}}}{\hbar {{\omega }_{LO}}}+\Delta $, where $\Delta $ is the increase in the ground energy of QD \#5 (few meV) due to doping.
+As a result, the ground state of QD \#5 will be $E_{5g}^{'}={{E}_{5g}}-\frac{{{\lambda }^{2}}}{\hbar {{\omega }_{LO}}}+\Delta $, where $\Delta $ is the increase in the ground energy of QD \#5 (few meV) due to doping.
 The change in wavefunction of QD \#5 is negligibly small.
-Based on this model, there is a ground electron-phonon state with zero phonon $\left| g,0 \right\rangle $ in each QD.
+In this work only the ground state in each QD \#$\nu$, denoted by $\left| \nu_{g},0 \right\rangle $, is considered.
+Such contribution is attributed to the following reasons; first, the electron's transition from the "zero-region" to the ground state $\left| 1_{g},0 \right\rangle $ is 100 times faster than the transition to the excited state $\left| 1_{e},0 \right\rangle $.
+In addition, the transition to $\left| 5_{g},0 \right\rangle$ is 10 times less than the transition to $\left| 1_{g},0 \right\rangle $.
+As a result, the electron in the "zero-region" will basically favor tunneling toward QD \#1 more than QD\#5.
+Second, in systems where the energy separation is 44 meV the relaxation takes 20 (40) ps at 300 (100) K.\cite{Sauvage:2002} Thus, based on the detailed balance condition, $\frac{{{W}_{nm}}}{{{W}_{mn}}}=e^{-\frac{\hbar {{\omega }_{nm}}}{{{k}_{B}}T}}$, phonon-assisted excitation will take much more time.
+In addition, in the aforementioned configuration, based on the dimensions of the QDs, the energy separation is more than 64 meV.
+Third, in polar semiconductors, even at room temperature, the emission of LO phonon is more favorable than the absorption of LO phonon.
+As a result, the $\left| \nu_{g},0 \right\rangle $ states remain populated and the excited states can be neglected.